A practical guide to deciding if, when, and how to add analytics features to your SaaS product. Based on real implementations and actual costs.

 Customer-facing analytics isn't right for every product.
 Skip it if your customers don't make data-driven decisions, if your product generates minimal data, or if you're still finding product-market fit.

 Most SaaS companies consider analytics too early or too late.
 Too early, and you're solving a problem customers don't have yet.
 Too late, and you're playing catch-up with competitors who already offer it.
+Here are the signals that indicate it's the right time to invest in customer-facing analytics:

 Check all items that apply to your business situation: